Jooooooooooey/Jooooooooooey.github.io/_posts/2018-11-07-image-super-resolution.md

 ## Summary
 * Contributed to three classification engines to enhance the resolution of images; Trained with 1500 pairs of images and tested with 1000 low-resolution images
-* Implemented Model training and hyperparameters tuning using GBM, Xgboost, and Neural Network model; Performed image prediction, and carried out both model evaluation and selection by comparing PSNR
+* Implemented GBM, Xgboost, and Neural Network model, and tuned the model parameters by cross-validation; Performed image prediction, and carried out both model evaluation and selection by comparing PSNR

 ## About Super-Resolution
 * Super resolution is the process of upscaling and or improving the details within an image.
 Often a low resolution image is taken as an input and the same image is upscaled to a higher resolution, which is the output.